 Getting started -- You may either plant them in individual pots, or together in a communal pot.
 Either way, the pots should be at least 3 inches tall (8 cm) and have drainage holes.
 Fill with a loose soil mix that is high in organic matter.
-A good mix is 1 part potting soil, 1 part fine-grade orchid bark, and 1 part perlite or pumice.
+A good mix is 2 parts potting soil to 1 part perlite or pumice.
 An alternate mix is equal parts of perlite and coir fiber or peat moss.
 Do not add lime, but you may mix in some slow-release fertilizer.

 Rinse the seeds in water to clean them.
 Push them into the soil, sideways, until just a small part of the seed is exposed.
 Plant them at least 1.5 inches (4 cm) from each other.
 Water the soil until evenly moist (but not soggy).

 Until the seeds sprout, ensure that the seeds always stay moist.
 If you enclose the pot in a bag or clear plastic container to maintain moisture, leave it open slightly for fresh air to enter.
 You may need to drip water a few drops of water on the seeds daily to keep them moist.